open-falcon/falcon-plus/README.md

 * For debugging , You can check `$WorkDir/$moduleName/log/logs/xxx.log`

-# Install Front-end Dashboard
+# Install Frontend Dashboard
 - Follow [this](https://github.com/open-falcon/dashboard).

 **NOTE: if you want to use grafana as the dashboard, please check [this](https://github.com/open-falcon/grafana-openfalcon-datasource).**

-# Pckange Management
+# Package Management

 We use govendor to manage the golang packages.
 Most depended packages are saved under `./vendor` dir.